 4. Implement changes in your business that will narrow the gap

 The whole point of identifying these gaps is to enable you to make changes in your existing process and take actionable steps to address them.
-For example, if your customers say that they are dissatisfied with your customer service, you can proactively address it by adding more training sessions for your support team.
+For example, if your customers say that they are dissatisfied with your customer service, you can proactively address it by implementing an intelligent knowledge base that gives your agents all the information they need, right at their fingertips.
 This way your team can get a better understanding of your product/service and, in turn, assist your customers more effectively.
 Providing team members with support tools designed to make customer service more efficient will ultimately help them better meet customer expectations.

 5. Understand that it’s an ongoing process

 With the high level of competition in today’s marketplace, customers who feel that your service falls short of their expectations will take their business elsewhere.
-You will likely never hear about why a customer left either since only 1 out of 26 unhappy customers usually complain.
+You will likely never hear about why a customer left either as only 1 out of 26 unhappy customers actually complain.
 So, only listening to your customers may not be enough as it can still leave your business falling short of customer expectations.
-That is why all of these tips are critical to retaining customers and ensuring your business’ long-term success.
+That is why all of these tips are critical to retaining customers and ensuring your business’s long-term success.